 And lastly, you can always contact me personally about any of this stuff.
 I had a wonderful group of people who mentored me and helped me become the person I am today and I’m always hoping to give some of that back to the community at large.

-We hope you’ve enjoyed chapter one of Friday Folks – we’ve added lots of links to Dee’s answers – her blog, website, Flickr etc. What a brilliant insight into her life & work – truly inspirational – many thanks Dee.
+We hope you’ve enjoyed chapter one of Friday Folks – we’ve added lots of links to Dee’s answers – her website, Flickr Society6 etc. What a brilliant insight into her life & work – truly inspirational – many thanks Dee.

 We’ll be back with our second guest interviewee soon!!